Whether you do it subconsciously or on purpose, it’s human nature to put things into groups.

 Cohort analysis chart

 At first glance, cohort charts are intimidating and not the easiest to read.
-This form of data visualization packs a lot of information in one place.
+This type of data visualization packs a lot of information in one place.

 Below is an example of a cohort analysis chart that plots weekly revenue per group.
 In this chart, the cohorts are defined as customers acquired in a specific week, starting in the second week of January.